corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Leader reselected to be a Battle Thrall species which were originally from gendered (binary, male-exclusive, or female-exclusive) species must be cloned to have their gender set to `indeterminable` and vice versa - this is disabled when combined with "Gender Nonbinary Leaders" because that mod does its own cloning shenanigans
     * Integrates with Retain Leaders from Integrated Subjects to avoid duplicate cloning
 * 2.1.0 Enable special leadership decree for Rogue Servitors to have Organic Advisors
-    * Rename mod to "Special Leadership Privileges for Battle Thralls and Bio-Trophies"
+    * Rename mod to "Special Leadership Privileges for Battle Thralls & Bio-Trophies"
     * Add edict "Decree: Organic Advisors" so players can choose Bio-Trophies as civilian leaders (optionally also military leaders), despite being Rogue Servitors
     * Edit game rules to allow Bio-Trophies to be civilian leaders (with decree) and eligible to be military leaders (but not armies) if optionally granted Full Military Service
     * Fix a bug where you couldn't re-open the Honored Protectors edict